khoitd1997/hypnos/README.md

 #define UUID_SERVICE 0x1400
 ```

 To store an hour:minute info, needs 11 bits(5 for hour, 6(least significant) for minute) for 24-hour format.
-All timing is stored that way except for the current time service
+All timing is stored that way except for the current time service.

+All times are in GMT.

 All would require authentication to read/write